Mental Health Counselor

 - Serve as a positive role model for participants.

-- Understand and communicate the YMCA’s core values and the goals of the program to participants and care givers.
+- Understand and communicate the YMCA’s core values and the goals of the Y After School Program to participants and care givers.

 - Develop and maintain positive relationships with parents and guardians through regular communication about their child’s strengths and areas of growth.

 - Actively participate in training sessions, designated meetings, and special events, as appropriate.

 - Adhere to all Department of Health, YMCA of Greater New York, and funder standards, expectations, and regulations.